-What if you just ate better and worked out?
+You’re not that strange – you’re going to just eat better and work out?
 Seems a much better choice – BUT – I’ve seen this scenario play out.
-You drop the 30 lbs for the 20th class reunion and then wha?t –you decide to reward yourself with a couple beers while listening to Thunderstruck with you Homies and the next day 8-9 of those lbs found their way back onto your midsection.
+You drop the 30 lbs for the 20th class reunion and then what? –you decide to reward yourself with a couple beers while listening to Thunderstruck with your Homies and the next day 8-9 of those lbs found their way back onto your midsection.
 After all that hard work and grueling gym sessions?
 “Screw it, I’m never going to the gym again.”

 What if you developed a habit to eat right and work out.
 This is rather underwhelmingly similar right?
 But it has a different focal point.
 There’s no 30 pound end-point.
 No false pot of gold goal that brings you nothing.

 The 30 lbs will still come off– it’s natural.
 But that’s not the point of it all.
 You have created a habit – (takes about 30 days to click in your brain) – you can still rock out to ACDC at the party and the next morning you’re immediately back on track.
 The scale makes no difference because the weight itself was NEVER part of the equation.
 Within 2 days “cheat and fun day” gain is negated and you’re back on track.

 You get the idea.
 I don’t need to beat this to death do I? (my short and sweet articles are much more popular) ok… 2 more examples:

 The habit is to develop a consistent golf swing.
 The reward is a consistently decreasing score that you can actually work with self correct.

 The goal is to shoot sub 80 and you probably obtain it once in your lifetime… if you don’t count that one foot wedge and a gimme or two on the back 9.

 The habit is to start to learn your way around the kitchen and try a new spice or two.
 To create something and play with cooking.
 It’s fun.
 It leads you to eventually creating real confidence and skill allowing you to amaze your friends and family with your culinary prowess.